-Core electives can be taken from any course with the prefix of PSY, SOC, CRJ, or ORG.
+Core electives can be taken from any course with the prefix of ORG, PSY, SOC, or CRJ.
+Organizational Dynamics students are encouraged to take an internship (ORG 490-494) as part of their core electives.

 Free electives can be taken from any of the courses offered in the University catalog.